ArtosSystems/docs-legacy/source/includes/_intro.md

 #### API Gateways

-The core product you will be interacting with.
-A RESTful inteface to give you easy interaction with the protocol.
-For more, see below.
+The API is the core service developers will be interacting with when utilising the Aventus Protocol.
+We have provided a RESTful interface to give you easy access to the various functions of the Protocol and will continue to update these endpoints when new methods are added.
+For more information see the (API Guides)[#API- Guide] section below.

 #### SDKs